Becoming data-driven means initiating a cultural shift.

 Data Governance

-Architecture - technology and infrastructure
+Architecture - Technology and Infrastructure

 Ensure data quality

-Data culture - training, marketing & communication
+Data culture – Training, marketing & communication

 Integration into existing processes